magento/architecture/design-documents/graph-ql/coverage/input-optput-extensibility.md

 1. Modify schema for all existing queries and mutations to use wrappers as output types
 1. Make sure that this requirement is documented and followed for the new GraphQL coverage
+1. Implement merging of arguments for the same query/mutation defined in different modules.
+GraphQL functional tests should be added